 Vitamin B1 (Thiamin) is necessary for the proper functioning of the muscles, nervous system and heart.
 Thiamin deficiency has been known to cause insomnia, fatigue, depression, constipation, irritability, heart problems and stomach problems.
 Thiamin is abundant in organ meats, soybeans, egg yolks, poultry, broccoli, and asparagus.

 Vitamin B3 (Niacin) is required for a healthy liver, healthy skin, hair, and to assist the nervous system function properly.
-As with other B-complex vitamins, Vitamin B3 help the body convert food into fuel and use fat as energy.
+As with other B-complex vitamins, Vitamin B3 helps the body convert food into fuel and use fat as energy.
 Niacin is important in improving blood flow and is oftenly used to improve the circulatory system.
 Niacin is used as a treatment of high cholesterol, migraine headache, dizziness, and acne.
 Since niacin improves blood flow, it has been shown to promote relaxation.
 Niacin can be found in fish such as tuna, sardines, salmon, and poultry (chicken, turkey) and beef.
-Deficiency can cause indigestion, fatigue, canker sore, vomiting, poor ciculation, and depression.
+Deficiency can cause indigestion, fatigue, canker sore, vomiting, poor circulation, and depression.

 Vitamin B5 (Pantothenic acid) is responsible for the production of coenzyme A that is associated with the metabolism of fats and carbohydrates as energy sources.
 Pantothenic acid is found in organ meats, egg yolk, and broccoli, fish, shellfish, chicken, milk, yogurt, mushrooms, and avocado.
 Deficiencies are rare, but pantothenic acid deficiency may result in fatigue, insomnia, depression, irritability, vomiting, abdominal and leg muscle cramps.